-Grievances may be filed by any faculty member (the "Grievant") during his/her employment at Western Carolina University ("WCU" or the "University").
-If the Grievant is separated from employment while his/her grievance is pending, the grievance must be dismissed unless the Chancellor decides it is in the University's best interest to allow the grievance to continue.
-[UNC Policy 101.3.2, Section IV.I.]
+Grievances may be filed by any faculty member (the "Grievant") during their employment at Western Carolina University ("WCU" or the "University").
+If the Grievant is separated from employment while their grievance is pending, the grievance must be dismissed unless the Chancellor decides it is in the University's best interest to allow the grievance to continue.
+[UNC Policy 101.3.2, Section IV.i.]